malaviya-parth/TOC/01_FA and Regular Languages/06_Mealy-Moore/03_MealyToMoore.md

 - For each state find the output from the table
 - If one state goes to different outputs for different inputs, then create a new state for each output
-- While filling next state for splitted inputs it will be same for both as parent in Mealy Machine
+- While filling next state for splitted inputs it will be same for both, as of parent in Mealy Machine

 #### Moore Machine Table